04/2016 • Updated 02/04/2019

 The Group continues to install water treatment stations on its manufacturing sites.
 The water treatment station at L’Oréal’s plant in Nairobi, Kenya, which is situated near a nature reserve, opened in 2017, and represents a key contribution to improving the site’s environmental footprint.

-Promoting water reuse and recycling on site: towards dry factories?
+Promoting water reuse and recycling on site: towards "waterloop factories"?

 L’Oréal aims at reusing industrial water at every possible opportunity, and then re-treating the wastewater leaving the water treatment system, with the help of diverse technologies (including ultrafiltration, reverse osmosis, etc.), in order to extract very high-quality water.
 This water is then reused for cleaning production tools or for cooling processes.
-By the end of 2017, 11 of the Group’s plants had installations of this kind in place, becoming pioneers in the beauty industry: in Karlsruhe (Germany), Libramont (Belgium), Montreal (Canada), Suzhou (China), Burgos (Spain), Aulnay and Rambouillet (France), Pune (India), Settimo (Italy), Istanbul (Turkey) and Vorsino (Russia).
-Globally, L’Oréal now aims to develop “dry factories”.
+By the end of 2017, 11 of the Group’s plants had installations of this kind in place, becoming pioneers in the beauty industry: in Karlsruhe (Germany), Libramont (Belgium), Montreal (Canada), Suzhou (China), Burgos (Spain), Aulnay and Rambouillet (France), Pune (India), Settimo (Italy), Istanbul (Turkey), Vorsino (Russia) and Migdal (Israel).
+Globally, L’Oréal now aims to develop “waterloop factories”.